The ski resorts at Lake Tahoe in the Sierra Nevada region make up one of the biggest attractions for US skiers and boarders in the western states.

 Located on the state line between California and Nevada, the skiing and terrain may not match the scope of the Colorado destinations or the powder in Utah but Heavenly Mountain Resort on the south shore and Palisades Tahoe near the north shore can certainly hold their head up in this company.

-Not every winter destination that markets themselves as a Lake Tahoe ski resort is right on the lake shoreline however so this review will start with the closest mountain resorts and then move outwards towards the region…
+Not every winter destination that markets themselves as a Lake Tahoe ski resort is right on the lake shoreline however so this review will start with the closest Lake Tahoe ski mountains and then move outwards into the region around Tahoe…

 Ski resorts on Lake Tahoe